ststas/littlefatboy/README.md

 # PROJECT LITTLE FAT BOY

 ## Description
 * Food blog's main page consists of several blocks, incl.
 Header, Navigation and others with adaptive design based on Flex as well as This Week section built using Grids.
+* Added subscription form at Footer block.
-Footer includes subscription form.
-All blocks use @media inquiries.
-Project has been tested and works on WebKit and Chromium based desktop/mobile browsers.
+* All blocks use @media inquiries.
+* Project has been tested and works on WebKit and Chromium based desktop/mobile browsers.

 ## Stack
 * HTML, CSS, JavaScript.
 Built with Nested-BEM, Mobile-first and Adaptive-design principles.